-The situation around Black hair discrimination in the UK is complex.
+The situation around race-based hair discrimination in the UK is complex.
 Racial discrimination is already illegal under the Equalities Act 2010 and enforced by the Equality and Human Rights Commission (EHRC).
 However, there are still significant barriers around understanding and implementation.

 How you can take action today

 Through the Dove Self-Esteem Project, we’re committed to designing self-esteem tools and experiences with unique cultural nuances in mind.
-Which is why we’ve launched My Hair, My Crown – a two-hour session for educators, parents and mentors to boost hair confidence in kids with coils, curls, waves and protective styles – and to build allyship in others to create a respectful and open world for natural hair.
+Which is why we launched My Hair, My Crown – a two-hour session for educators, parents, and mentors to boost hair confidence in kids with coils, curls, waves and protective styles – and to build allyship in others to create a respectful and open world for natural hair.

 Dove Partners Emma Dabiri and Zina Alfa have both created petitions to make hair discrimination illegal under the UK Equalities Act.
 Add your signature now.

-Join us in creating real change that will enable Black women and girls to fully express and celebrate their natural hair and afrocentric beauty – without judgement.
+Join us in creating real change that will enable Black and mixed-race women and girls to fully express and celebrate their natural hair and Afrocentric beauty – without judgement.

-* Research was conducted by OnePoll on behalf of Dove, surveying 500 Black adults (men and women, 18+) and 500 Black pre-teens / teens (girls and boys 11-18 years old) in England and Wales from 12/10/20 - 23/10/20
+* Research was conducted by One Poll on behalf of Dove, surveying 500 Black adults (men and women, 18+) and 500 Black pre-teens / teens (girls and boys 11-18 years old) in England and Wales from 12/10/20 - 23/10/20

 **Research conducted by Censuswide on behalf of Dove UK in August 2022, with results secured from 2,000 UK women aged 18-55+, with 1,038 from Black or mixed-race women.